gregdetre/healthyselfjournal/docs/conversations/250917a_journaling_app_ui_technical_decisions.md

 User specified flat directory structure: "Yeah, let's do everything in a flat directory.
 Use `yyMMdd_HHmm` as the filename timestamp, common to both .md and .mp3 next to each other"

-Markdown format: "Each question from the LLM will be a `##` H2 heading prepended with `AI Q: ` and then the question, and then the user response will be the text in that heading."
+Markdown format: "Each question from the LLM will be a `## AI Q` H2 heading followed by a fenced `llm-question` block containing the full multi-line question; the user response follows after the closing fence."

 ### Summary Generation